Our Lawyers Provide First-class Advice on Statutory Demands and Winding Up Petitions

 Unlike most debt collection agencies or unregulated claims companies, we offer legal advice regulated by the SRA and BSB

-Debt recovery agencies that are not SRA authorised solicitors should be avoided as they are not lawfully entitled to manage a winding-up petition or any court litigation in the UK (an offence under the Solicitors Act 1974) and may engage in sharp practice both against their client and the other side for which you could be punished by the Court.
+Debt recovery agencies are not authorised solicitors and so are not lawfully entitled to manage a winding-up petition or any court litigation in the UK (a criminal offence under the Solicitors Act 1974).
+They may engage in sharp practice against you and the other side which may cost you more in the long run.
+You could also be punished by the Court.
+Petitions should only be managed by legal professionals reporting directly to you.

 Our Areas of Legal Expertise